Dorcus7/js-working-with-strings/README.md

     1. Follow the instructions in the `scripts.js` file for formatting and testing a password.

 ### Exerise 5
+    - Combining strings is an important tool for working with data.
+There are two main ways to combine strings.
+    1. Follow the instructions in the `scripts.js` file for concetenating strings.

+### Exerise 6
     1. Go to MDN and research two other string methods.
 Be prepared to share the methods with the class and to show a code example of each to the class.